modRSW-convective-scale-DA/modRSW_DEnKF/README.md

 # modRSW_DEnKF
 ## Idealised DA experiments with the DEnKF and modRSW model and their relevance for convective-scale NWP

-This repository contains the relevant source code and running instructions for the research paper:
+This repository contains the relevant source code and documentation for the research paper:

 ```Kent et al (2020): Idealized forecast-assimilation experiments for convective-scale Numerical Weather Prediction;```